za3k/short-programs/README.md

     xor [--same-size] FILE1 FILE2 [FILE3...]
     --same-size,    returns nonzero and prints an error message if not all files are the same length

+youtube-dl-master
+---
+Download a youtube file to a 'master' directory, and also to the place specified.
+Avoids multiple downloads by checking the 'master' directory first.

+Intent is to allow changing the filename format, allowing multiple downloads etc without worrying about duplicates filling up space.

+Usage:

+    youtube-dl-master MASTER-DIRECTORY [-t TEMPLATE] -- URLS
+    youtube-dl-master MASTER-DIRECTORY [-t TEMPLATE] -- --batch-file FILE

+{MASTER-DIRECTORY}/cookies.txt will be used if present